numpy/numpy/doc/neps/nep-0044-restructuring-numpy-docs.rst

 reviewing) whenever we add a new documentation section.

-The reasoning for this is that it is clearer both for developers/documentation writers and to users where each information should go, and the scope and tone of each document.
+The reasoning for this is that it is clearer both for developers/documentation writers and to users where each piece of information should go, and the scope and tone of each document.
 For example, if explanations are mixed with basic tutorials, beginners might be overwhelmed and alienated.
 On the other hand, if the reference guide contains basic how-tos, it might be difficult for experienced users to find the information they need, quickly.

 Currently, there are many blogs and tutorials on the internet about NumPy or using NumPy.
-One of the issues with this is that if users search for this information and end up in an outdated (unofficial) tutorial before they find the current official documentation, they end up creating content that is confusing, especially for beginners.
+One of the issues with this is that if users search for this information they may end up in an outdated (unofficial) tutorial before they find the current official documentation.
+This can be especially confusing, especially for beginners.
 Having a better infrastructure for the documentation also aims to solve this problem by giving users high-level, up-to-date official documentation that can be easily updated.